thiagojedi/thiagojedi.github.io/_drafts/mongosql_easy_migration.md

 _Wow!
 Not that different!_

-Did you see the pattern, then?
+You did see the pattern, right?
 There do are some odd stuff, but mostly the columns' names are translated to JSON `fields` and the values are atributted accordingly.

 Other thing in common in this case is that the `_id` acts like a Primary Key: it must exist and its value must be unique.